 There are other references in the Bible that teach us when Jesus’ body was buried in a tomb after his death on the cross (when all humanity died with Him) then all humans were buried with Him, too.
 But that’s not the end of the matter.
-The end of the matter is that the Bible teaches when Jesus arose and strode boldly out of that tomb, we also arose with Him, and some day will stride boldly out of all the places we have been buried (or cremated, or “buried” at sea, or wherever):
+The end of the matter is that the Bible teaches when Jesus arose and strode boldly out of that tomb, all humanity also arose with Him, and some day will stride boldly out of all the places we have been buried (or cremated, or “buried” at sea, or wherever):

 “Behold, I’m telling you a mystery; we shall not all sleep [in death], but we shall all be changed—in an atomic moment, in the blink of an eye, at the last trumpet, for the last trumpet will sound, and [all] the dead will be raised incorruptible, and we shall all be changed… Death is swallowed up in victory.”
 1 Corinthians 15: 51 – 54

 Finally, what does it mean to be baptized into Moses?
 Like being baptized for the dead, being baptized into Moses is mentioned only once in the New Testament: “The Israelites in the wilderness were all baptized into Moses and in the cloud and in the sea.”
-(1 Corinthians 10: 1 and 2) The best commentators about this reference state that when the Israelites passed through the Red Sea on dry land, it was—in a sense—being immersed in water as Christians are immersed in waters of baptism.
+(1 Corinthians 10: 1 and 2) The best commentators about this reference state that when the Israelites passed through the Red Sea on dry land, it was—in a sense—being immersed in water as followers of Jesus are immersed in waters of baptism.

 When John the Baptizer baptized people in water it was a baptism of repentance.
 What does repentance mean?
 Again, I invite you to read another of my teachings on this website that explains the biblical concept of repentance: Change Your Mind.

-Here are my own conclusions about the matter of multiple baptisms mentioned in the New Testament, water baptism being the gateway to other baptisms:
+Here are my own six conclusions about the matter of multiple baptisms mentioned in the New Testament, water baptism being the gateway to other baptisms:

 1. Water baptism symbolizes being united, melded, joined inseparably, etc., with Jesus (Galatians 3: 26 and 27).
 2. It symbolizes by Jesus his complete forgiveness, cancellation, or full payment for the sins of all humanity.
 (Acts 2: 38) 3.
 Water baptism is about identification with Jesus in his full payment for sin and ultimate resurrection to new, sin-free life for all humanity.
 (Romans 6: 3 – 5) 4.
 Water baptism ushers a living member of the worldwide, living Body of Jesus, into the church He has been building for over 2,000 years.
 (1 Corinthians 12: 13) 5.
 Baptism for repentance means that at the moment of baptism, the person being baptized begins a lifetime of changing and renewing their mind so that ultimately they develop a mind like that of Jesus.
 (Romans 12: 1 and 2)